NREL/EnergyPlus/design/FY2021/SeparateDesignAndControlVariablesFiles/DesignDocSeparateDesignAndControlVariables.md

 Splitting the objects into design and control variables may result in

  1. Increased ease of creating new objects, with fewer fields to fill in.
- 2. Decreased confusion from too many fields and may result in fewer errors from having too many variables.
+ 2. Decreased confusion from too many fields.
+This may also result in fewer errors caused by decreasing the many variables.
- 3. If there is a case where different radiant systems (for example, LowTemperatureRadiant:VariableFlow and LowTemperatureRadiant:ConstantFlow) exist together in a model, a design object could provide common information to both these systems.

  (*The number of fields will increase with the number of surfaces)